How to Create a Winter Sanctuary

-Each year, as we transition into the cool winter months, we consider how we can make our homes cozier and filled with layers of warmth to create a sanctuary within our home’s walls.
+Each year, as we transition into the cold winter months, we consider how we can make our homes cozier and filled with layers of warmth to create a sanctuary within our home’s walls.
 Creating a winter sanctuary inside your home is such an easy way to mentally embrace the season and prepare for darker days and longer nights.
 When it comes to winter styling, we like to think beyond adding a few more throws to our sofas.

-Natural materials like wovens, woods, and leathers bring warmth to space all year long, and in the winter especially, we love to highlight those earthy hues.
+Natural materials like chunky wovens, raw woods, and leathers bring warmth to a space all year long, and in the winter especially, we love to highlight those earthy hues.
 Pulling out hues from natural textural elements help accentuate the atmosphere of warmth in your space and seamlessly makes it feel cozier.

-Not only do muted color palettes tend to have more longevity, but they bring a sense of peace and serenity to a room, and we love using neutral tones as an opportunity to add depth with texture.
+Not only do muted color palettes tend to have more longevity against interior design trends, but they bring a sense of peace and serenity to a room, and we love using neutral tones as an opportunity to add depth with texture.
 One of the easiest ways to transition your home to winter is by switching out your textiles to reflect the calming, natural tones of winter.

 In the winter, shed your light summer linens for warm, chunky wovens in deep hues and patterns that speak to the elements of winter for optimal sitting-by-the-fire function.
 Layering textiles in mixed patterns is one of the simplest ways to refresh a room, bringing a thoughtful and curated look to your space.